SioKCronin/sio_dojo/README.md

 My studies fall under the following umbrellas:

-* core math
-* physics
+* maths
-* core cs/algorithms
+* cs/algorithms
 * ML/AI
+* inference/stats
-* inference
+* complexity/network theory
-* form and movement in complex systems (complexity, geometry)

-I am engaged in a multiple year nerd-up in these areas, as I prepare for greater service in ML/AI.

-This repo includes my study notes.
-Lit reviews can be found on my blog.
+I am engaged in a multiple year nerd-up in these areas, as I move towards deeper service in machine intelligence.
+This repo includes my course study notes, and literature reviews can be found on my ![blog]http://www.siobhankcronin.com/blog/.